NSO-developer/nso-gitbook/helm-k8s/README.md

 # 7. Limitations
 ----------------

   Chart creation or deletion is not allowed in the helm-k8s NED, as they are deemed out of the scope of the NED.
-Only deployments creation/deletion is allowed.
-  Only deployments creation/deletion is allowed in the helm-k8s NED.

 # 8. How to report NED issues and feature requests